Medicare Boot Camp®—Utilization Review Version

 You will leave this program knowing:

-• How to apply the 2-midnight benchmark, including cases with observation
+• How to apply the 2-midnight benchmark

 • CMS guidance on case-by-case admissions